roberddd/PF2B/docs/support/faq.md

 ---

+### My custom plants are not showing up when enabling the 'Personal Library'.

+:   This is most likely caused by the plants not being cached.
+Please generate the cache by following the instructions under [Library Cache in Preferences](../preferences/plant_library.md#library-cache).

+---

 ### Why does my my plants show 'No Presets'?

 :   This issue is likely caused by a missing or incomplete Preset cache.